MAKEUP PRODUCTS (NON-PERMANENT)

 39942

-Chemicals and contaminants linked to cancer can be found in food and several other common products.
-But, no category of consumer products is accountable to less government oversight than cosmetics, including NAIL POLISH.
-While many of the chemicals in cosmetics and personal care products almost certainly present little risk, being exposed to some is linked to major health problems, including cancer.
+Chemicals linked to cancer can be found in food and a lot of other ordinary products.
+Yet, no category of consumer products is subject to less government management than cosmetics, including NAIL POLISH.
+Although many of the chemicals and contaminants in cosmetics most likely pose little risk, exposure to a few is linked to significant health disorders, including cancer.